abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Perhaps that notion would be somewhat correct if category and set theory were meant to describe *concrete* phenomena, in the way that the theory of relativity and the theory of quantum mechanics in physics.
 Concrete theories are conceived mainly as *descriptions* of the world, and as such it makes sense for them to be connected to one another in some sort of hierarchy.
 Abstract theories, like category theory and set theory, on the other hand, are more like languages for expressing such descriptions.
 They still can be connected, and are connected in more than one way, but there is no inherent hierarchy between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you would see in the next chapter.

-Defining Categories
+Defining Categories (again)
 ===

-Every category theory guide (including mine) starts by talking about set theory.
-However, looking back, I really don't know why that is the case - surely most other books that focus around a specific subject don't start by introducing an entirely different subject.
-Perhaps the set-first approach is the best way to introduce people to categories. or perhaps using sets to introduce categories is just one of the things that people just do, simply because everyone else does it.
+Every category theory guide (including mine) starts by talking about set theory, however looking back I really don't know why that is the case - most books that focus around a given subject don't start by introducing an entirely different subject.
+Perhaps the set-first approach is the best way to introduce people to categories.
+Or perhaps using sets to introduce categories is just one of the things that people just do because everyone else does it.
 But one thing is for sure - we don't need to study sets in order to understand categories.
-So in this chapter I would like to start over and talk about categories as a first concept.
-So pretend like it's a new book:
+So now I would like to start over and talk about categories as a first concept.
+So pretend like it's a new book.

-Starting over with categories
-===

 So, a category is a collection of objects (things) where the "things" can be anything you want.
 Consider, for example, these ~~colourful~~ grey balls: